publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s434.md

 >     “(a) __Authority.—__

->     The Commissioner of Social Security shall conduct demonstration projects for the purpose of evaluating, through the collection of data, a program for title II disability beneficiaries (as defined in section 1148(k)(3) of the Social Security Act \[[section 1320b–19(k)(3) of this title][/us/usc/t42/s1320b–19/k/3]\]) under which benefits payable under section 223 of such Act \[[section 423 of this title][/us/usc/t42/s423]\], or under section 202 of such Act \[[section 402 of this title][/us/usc/t42/s402]\] based on the beneficiary’s disability, are reduced by $1 for each $2 of the beneficiary’s earnings that is above a level to be determined by the Commissioner.
+>     The Commissioner of Social Security shall conduct demonstration projects for the purpose of evaluating, through the collection of data, a program for title II disability beneficiaries (as defined in section 1148(k)(3) of the Social Security Act \[[42 U.S.C.
+1320b–19(k)(3)][/us/usc/t42/s1320b–19/k/3]\]) under which benefits payable under section 223 of such Act \[[42 U.S.C.
+423][/us/usc/t42/s423]\], or under section 202 of such Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] based on the beneficiary’s disability, are reduced by $1 for each $2 of the beneficiary’s earnings that is above a level to be determined by the Commissioner.
 Such projects shall be conducted at a number of localities which the Commissioner shall determine is sufficient to adequately evaluate the appropriateness of national implementation of such a program.
 Such projects shall identify reductions in Federal expenditures that may result from the permanent implementation of such a program.

 >     “(b) __Scope and Scale and Matters To Be Determined.—__